Drieger/cyclistic-data-analysis/README.md

 After that just open the file in R studio and run each of the steps.

 *Obs.: This is necessary due to size restrictions in place in Github, that won't allow to upload large files.*

+## Blog
+This article can also be found on the blog https://driegerblog.wordpress.com/2024/01/23/cyclistic-study-case/